Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries.typ

   type: "management",
   date: datetime(year: 2023, month: 4, day: 19),
   [
-    We created a schedule to give us a rough timeline of when we need to get things done by, using a gantt chart.
+    We created a schedule to give us a rough timeline of when we need to get things done by, up until the first competition of the season.
+We decided to use a gantt chart for this because it represents the diffent overlapping tasks and how long they take in a nice visual manner.
+Our team typically meets twice a week, for 3 hours at a time, so we've organized the chart on a weekly basis.

     // TODO: add time for planning, expand document upper subsystems, no one knows what LemLib is yet.
     #image("./assets/mermaid/gantt.svg")